ljvmiranda921/chicken/README.md

-# chicken: a Haskell parser for my Toggl checkins
+# chicken :chicken: : a Haskell parser for my Toggl checkins

 Just pass the Toggl summary report (in CSV format) to the command-line: